LCI-MTL-Acad-Tech/InteractiveGraphics/camera_stream/README.md

 - `port`: Port number for the server (default: 7277)
 - `open-browser`: Automatically open browser to view stream

+## Configuration File
+Inside the filters directory, you'll find a [`filters_config.json`](filters/filters_config.json) file.
+This file contains the configuration for the filters.
+Each filter has a description, parameters, and an enabled flag.
+You can enable or disable filters by setting the `enabled` flag to `true` or `false`.
+> **Note**: The enabled flag is whether the filter will work when requested in the cli flags.

 ## Integration with OBS

 Add a "Browser Source" in OBS and set the URL to `http://localhost:7277/` (or your configured host/port).